Deadline: May 15, 2019

 RESTRICTIONS: Faculty Grants may not generally be used to cover or supplement faculty salary, research staff salary, student stipends, administrative salaries, indirect costs, or to purchase computer hardware or other office-related equipment.
 Exceptions will be considered, at the committee’s discretion.

-QUESTIONS: For questions regarding the application process or the eligibility criteria, please contact Edwin Ortiz, Manager of Academic Services at DRCLAS, at (617) 496-1588.
+QUESTIONS: For questions regarding the application process or the eligibility criteria, please contact Edwin Ortiz, Manager of Academic Services at DRCLAS, by e-mail .
 For help or support in establishing partnerships with Mexican institutions and/or academics, feel free to contact Mauricio Benítez, Program Director, DRCLAS Mexico Office via e-mail or telephone 52 (55) 6821-0251.